What is employee engagement?

-Employment engagement is the hot new buzzword in the market and no two people agree on the same definition, you’ll find.
-Having lost all hope on humanity for an answer, and you might ask Google the same question.
+Employment engagement is the hot new buzzword in the market and no two people agree on the same definition.
+Having lost all hope for humanity for an answer, you might ask Google the same question.

 Employee engagement is essentially an emotional state.
 It is about how well your employees are connected to your company emotionally and nope, you cannot achieve it by giving bonuses or spacious worktable.
 Does that mean you don’t have to?
 No!

-Is that the whole answer for what is employee engagement?
-Is that all what engagement comprises of?
+Is that the whole answer for “what is employee engagement:?
+Is that all that engagement comprises of?

 1. Communication With Heart And Soul

 The emotional element inherent to all communications that happen in the office space is often overlooked by the HR and communication professionals.
 In fact, these communications have a direct impact on employee engagement.
 When an employee is given proper and positive communication, they would definitely feel like they are looped in and is included.
 This emotional element in those communications can influence our basic human need to feel valued.